Full Accredited Member Psychotherapist (Registered)

 The UKAHPP welcomes applications from Psychotherapists working with adults in the United Kingdom in the category of UKAHPP Full Accredited Member: Psychotherapist (Registered) incorporating entry on to the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors, accredited by the Professional Standards Authority (PSA).

-As an Organisational Member of the UK Council for Psychotherapy (UKCP) the UKAHPP may sponsor successful applicants for UKCP Registration with the Humanistic and Integrative College (HIPC) under the UKCP Central Complaints Procedure.
+As an Organisational Member of the UK Council for Psychotherapy (UKCP) the UKAHPP may sponsor successful applicants for UKCP Registration with the Humanistic and Integrative College (HIPC) under the jurisdiction of the UKCP Central Complaints Procedure.

 A. Minimum Criteria

-UKAHPP Psychotherapist Accreditation is open to applicants who have successfully completed a 4-year postgraduate specialist level training in a Humanistic Psychotherapy approach at Masters Level or equivalent.
-Applicants are required to evidence that their training is:
+UKAHPP Psychotherapist Accreditation is open to applicants who have successfully completed core practice based training in a Humanistic Psychotherapy approach at Masters Level or equivalent and awarded a qualification that meets the following criteria:

-- The Minimum Curriculum must include: Theory and Practice in a recognised Humanistic Psychotherapy approach; Theoretical understanding of other Humanistic Psychotherapy approaches and alternative Psychotherapy Modalities such as Psychoanalytic and Cognitive Behavioural Therapy approaches; Diversity and Equality; Research; Safeguarding; Ethics; Security and Confidentiality; 8,000 word Essay or Dissertation completed during training; 3,000-8,000 word Case Study.
+- The Minimum Curriculum must include: Theory and Practice in a recognised Humanistic Psychotherapy approach; Theoretical understanding of other Humanistic Psychotherapy approaches and alternative Psychotherapy Modalities such as Psychoanalytic and Cognitive Behavioural Therapy approaches; Diversity and Equality; Research; Safeguarding; Ethics; Security and Confidentiality

-- Includes 450 hours of supervised practice in a recognised area of psychotherapy practice, over a minimum of 2 years with a mix of 6 short- and long-term clients per week.
+- Includes 450 hours of supervised practice in a recognised area of psychotherapy practice, over a minimum of 2 years.

 - Includes 1 hour of supervision to 6 hours of Client Contact that reflects the approach practiced, in an established face-to-face relationship preferably with the same UKAHPP Accredited Psychotherapist/Supervisor or equivalent.

-- Includes a minimum of 40 hours of face-to-face Personal Psychotherapy per year, for 4 years, in the approach practiced, preferably with the same UKAHPP Accredited Psychotherapist or equivalent for 3 years.
+- Includes a minimum of 40 hours of face-to-face Personal Psychotherapy per year, for 4 years, in the approach practiced, preferably with the same Accredited Psychotherapist for 3 years.

 - Includes a minimum of 48 hours with a recognised Mental Health Familiarisation Placement – must be completed within 12 months after accreditation.